temitopeAdeyemo/drone-tech/README.md

 3. Checking loaded medication items for a given drone.
 4. Checking available drones for loading.
 5. Checking drone battery level for a given drone.
-6. Preventing drone from being loaded with more weight that it can carry;
+6. Preventing drone from being loaded with more weight that it can carry.
-7. Preventing drone from being in LOADING state if the battery level is **below 25%**;
+7. Preventing drone from being in LOADING state if the battery level is **below 25%.**
 8. Periodic task to check drones battery levels and create history/audit event log for this.